In spite of our remote setting, we cultivate a high standard and commitment to good food.

 Alaska is far from lines of supply.
 Within the last 10 years, however, small-scale agriculture and farming has grown significantly in this subarctic state.
 While fish and shellfish have always been easy to obtain, we can also get pork, elk and reindeer meat from animals raised in-state.
 Small farms such as Denali Organic Growers and Rosie Creek Farm supply us with lettuces, hardy greens, and, later in the summer, onions, carrots, potatoes, squash and more.

 One hour north of Denali National Park, amidst spruce and birch forest, Jimmie and Laura Hendrix work tirelessly on their 20-acre farm.
-Together with some interns, they plant seven separate plots in early May.
+Everything grown at Denali Organic Growers is organic, and it becomes our job to use the product while it’s at its peak.
 If the Alaskan weather is kind, they start harvesting lettuces as early as mid-June.

 Denali Organic Growers is a small operation; they supply Camp Denali and North Face Lodge, several restaurants at the East End of the Park, and have a 10 member Community Supported Agriculture (CSA).
 Everything is done by hand, meaning no tractors, mechanized fertilizer spreaders, or compost sifters.
 Jimmie and Laura make and mix their own potting soil and seedling mix.
 Their garden plots are irrigated with springtime run-off or collected rainwater.
 Each garden has its own composting area.
 In Laura’s words, “we strive to better feed the soil to feed the plant.”

 Just outside Fairbanks, Rosie Creek Farm operates on fertile floodplain where Rosie Creek flows into the mighty Tanana River.
 On 40 acres, Mike Emers grows an incredible spread of 100% USDA certified organic produce.
-One of the Interior’s largest, Rosie Creek Farm supplies Fairbanks-area farmer’s markets, a 200-plus member CSA, a handful of Fairbanks restaurants, and our lodges.
+One of the Interior’s largest, Rosie Creek Farm supplies Fairbanks-area farmer’s markets, a handful of Fairbanks restaurants, and our lodges.

 Every week we track down Mike by phone, and he’ll head out into the gardens to let us know what looks good that week.
 Twenty-four hours of daylight in the high summer months means that vegetables grow quickly, but one cold snap can set growing back for weeks.
-Rosie Creek delivers to us on Tuesday morning, and on many Monday afternoons we’ll get updated messages from Mike about tomatoes that are suddenly ready after a glorious sunny weekend.
+On delivery days, we’ll get updated messages from Mike about tomatoes that are suddenly ready after a glorious sunny weekend.